Reset button technique: Use as a frequent plot device

 In many series, the reset button trope is used as a standard, and frequently explicit, plot device.

-Implicit usage of the technique can be seen in episodic fiction, such as when the results of episodes regularly cause what would seem to be massive changes in the status of characters and their world; however, it is understood by the audience that subsequent episodes will not take into account such events.
+Implicit usage of the technique can be seen in episodic fiction, such as when the results of episodes regularly cause what would seem to be massive changes in the status of characters and their world; however, it is understood by the audience that subsequent episodes will not consider such events.
 An example is South Park, in which the character of Kenny dies in almost every episode in early seasons, only to reappear in future episodes without explanation.

 The Simpsons is one show that generally uses this technique, while occasionally introducing lasting continuity changes.
 Creator Matt Groening referred to this flexibility as a "rubber band reality".

-Reset-button using shows sometimes, as a form of self-referential humor, point out their own use of the technique.
+Shows using the reset-button technique sometimes point out, as a form of self-referential humor, their own use of the device.

 Alluding to the trope, the CBBC television series Hounded features a literal reset button that, at the end of each episode, rewinds the entire day's events back to the beginning.

-Similar devices

-In many episodic shows, sudden changes to a character's past or attributes are not examples of the reset button technique, but merely a lack of continuity.
-For instance, in early episodes of the popular Fox TV show House Dr. Wilson's character was explicitly stated to be Jewish.
-However, in later episodes, it was implied that he was not, such as in the episode "The Social Contract" when House tells Dr. Taub that he cannot hope to compete in racquetball against Dr. Wilson because "Wilson played tennis at his college team.
-And you are a Jew, you're not athletic."

-In many adventure-oriented series, the characters are defined essentially by what they do and encounter in the course of their adventures.
-Character development is kept to a bare minimum in favor of action and adventure.
-In some long-running series, characters do not appear to age, but are instead revised to fit the times.
-Examples of this include cartoon characters such as Scooby-Doo, series film characters such as James Bond, and serial novel characters such as Mack Bolan and Nancy Drew.

-Simple failure to maintain continuity is not the use of the reset button technique, although in some cases, such a failure can be considered a reboot.
-For instance, when the Superman films came out in the 1970s, the screenwriters largely ignored the decades-long comic book storyline and frequently contradicted previous "facts".
-For example, in the comic books, Krypton, Superman's home planet, had a climate similar to Earth's, but in the film series, it had an icy climate.